MP 8x6/3.5x3 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Key role in the industry of new technologies – are used in HDD drives, electric drive mechanisms, medical equipment and very highly developed apparatuses.
+- Wide application in modern technologies – are used in computer drives, electric drive mechanisms, medical equipment and very highly developed apparatuses.

 Disadvantages of neodymium magnets: